barrasso/Compass/README.md

 #### Signup Process
-1. User succesfully creates a username using `LoginViewController`
+1. User succesfully creates a username called `newUserId` using `LoginViewController`

 2. A container with `"resourceID":"newUserID"` is created under `InCSE1/UserAE/`